GaloViturco/FrontEnd/README.md

 # Barber Shop Appointment System Frontend 🚀

 Welcome to the Barber Shop Appointment System Frontend repository!
 This project serves as the user interface for a barber shop's scheduling and booking system.
-With this system, clients can easily schedule appointments, view available slots, and manage their bookings in a seamless manner.
+With this system, clients can easily schedule appointments, view available slots, and manage their bookings in a seamless manner..

 ## Description 📅